 How to build a concrete paver fire pit

-After you’ve chosen the area and size and removed the grass or soil, grab a string (or rope) and tie it to a straight object (pencil, stick, spray paint can).
+After you’ve chosen your fire pit design and removed the grass or soil, grab a string (or rope) and tie it to a straight object (pencil, stick, spray paint can).

 Determine the circumference of your fire pit and divide that number in half.